 There is also a pending WTO decision on the EU’s ADD’s against Indonesia.
 If the latter’s complaint is successful, 2018 may see a reduction in those ADDs as well, which could open the European market to increased PME imports before the end of 2018.

-Ethanol’s global trade battles and local policy problems
+Ethanol’s global trade battles and

 Europe’s protection against waves of cheap US ethanol is coming down next February when EU antidumping duties officially expire.